Ron and Tammy: Plot

-Andy (Chris Pratt) takes over as the shoeshiner at the Pawnee town hall, replacing "Old Gus" (Jack Carter), who insults everybody during a farewell party.
-Later, Mark (Paul Schneider) breaks the bad news to Leslie (Amy Poehler) that the Pawnee library has placed a planning claim for Lot 48, which Leslie has been working to turn into a park.
-Leslie and the rest of the parks department express hatred for the library, which Leslie declares a "diabolical, ruthless bunch of bureaucrats", much to the confusion of Ann (Rashida Jones).
-Ron (Nick Offerman) is particularly angry to learn his ex-wife Tammy (Megan Mullally), who he insists is evil incarnate, is the new library director.
+Andy takes over as the shoeshiner at the Pawnee town hall, replacing "Old Gus", who insults everybody during a farewell party.
+Later, Mark breaks the bad news to Leslie that the Pawnee library has placed a planning claim for Lot 48, which Leslie has been working to turn into a park.
+Leslie and the rest of the parks department express hatred for the library, which Leslie declares a "diabolical, ruthless bunch of bureaucrats", much to the confusion of Ann.
+Ron is particularly angry to learn his ex-wife Tammy, who he insists is evil incarnate, is the new library director.

 Leslie decides to confront Tammy directly, only to find Tammy seems to be a friendly woman who instantly agrees to let Leslie have Lot 48 as a "professional courtesy".
 Impressed, Leslie brings Tammy to the parks department so she can talk to Ron and work out their differences.
-Tammy and an agitated Ron go off to have coffee, and Donna (Retta) insists to Leslie that the arrangement is a mistake because the two act crazy when they are together.
+Tammy and an agitated Ron go off to have coffee, and Donna insists to Leslie that the arrangement is a mistake because the two act crazy when they are together.
 At a local diner, Ron and Tammy immediately start a very loud argument in front of the other patrons.
 Moments later, however, the two are publicly making out on the table in front of everyone.
 The two rush off to a motel, where they frantically remove their clothing before even entering the building.